-- 52 PARNATE should not be used in the presence of pheochromocytoma since such tumors 53 secrete pressor substances. - 54 3.
-In combination with MAO inhibitors or with dibenzazepine-related entities - 55 PARNATE should not be administered together or in rapid succession with other MAO - 56 inhibitors or with dibenzazepine-related entities.
-Hypertensive crises or severe convulsive - 57 seizures may occur in patients receiving such combinations. - 58 In patients being transferred to PARNATE from another MAO inhibitor or from a - 59 dibenzazepine-related entity, allow a medication-free interval of at least a week, then initiate - 60 PARNATE using half the normal starting dosage for at least the first week of therapy.
-Similarly, - 61 at least a week should elapse between the discontinuance of PARNATE and the administration
+PARNATE should not be administered together or in rapid succession with other MAO inhibitors or with dibenzazepine-related entities.
+Hypertensive crises or severe convulsive seizures may occur in patients receiving such combinations.

+In patients being transferred to PARNATE from another MAO inhibitor or from a dibenzazepine-related entity, allow a medication-free interval of at least a week, then initiate PARNATE using half the normal starting dosage for at least the first week of therapy.
+Similarly,
-62 of another MAO inhibitor or a dibenzaze pine-related entity, or the readministration of

-63 PARNATE.

-64 The following list includes some other r MAO inhibitors, dibenzazepine-related entities and

-65 tricyclic antidepressants, and the compan · •
+The following list includes some other MAO inhibitors, dibenzazepine-related entities and tricyclic antidepressants, and the companies which market them.

-66 Other MAO Inhibitors
+Other MAO Inhibitors

 Generic Name Source

 Furazolidone

-Isocarboxazid Marplan ® (Oxford Pharm Services)
+Isocarboxazid Marplan [®] (Oxford Pharm Services)

-Pargyline HCl 1
+Pargyline HCl

 Pargyline HCl and methyclothiazide

-Phenelzine sulfate Nardil ® (Pfizer)
+Phenelzine sulfate Nardil [®] (Pfizer)

-Procarbazine HCl Matulane ® (Sigma Tau)
+Procarbazine HCl Matulane [®] (Sigma Tau)

-67 Dibenzazepine-Related and Other Tricyclics
+Dibenzazepine-Related and Other Tricyclics

-Generic Name Source
+Source

-Amitriptyline HCl (Sandoz)
+(Sandoz)

-Perphenazine and amitriptyline HCl (Sandoz)
+(Sandoz)

-Clomipramine hydrochloride Anafranil ® (Mallinckrodt)
+Anafranil [®] (Mallinckrodt)

-Desipramine HCl (Sandoz)
+(Sandoz)

-Imipramine HCl (Sandoz)
+(Sandoz)

-Tofranil ® (Mallinckrodt)
+Tofranil [®] (Mallinckrodt)

-Nortriptyline HCl (Mylan)
+(Mylan)

-Pamelor ® (Mallinckrodt)
+Pamelor [®] (Mallinckrodt)

-Protriptyline HCl Vivactil ® (Odyssey Pharmaceuticals, Inc.)
+Vivactil [®] (Odyssey Pharmaceuticals, Inc.)

-Doxepin HCl Sinequan ® (Pfizer)
+Sinequan [®] (Pfizer)

-Carbamazepine Tegretol ® (Novartis)
+Tegretol [®] (Novartis)

-Cyclobenzaprine HCl (Mylan)
+(Mylan)

-Flexeril ® (McNeil)
+Flexeril [®] (McNeil)

-Amoxapine (Watson)
+(Watson)

-Maprotiline HCl (Mylan)
+(Mylan)

-Trimipramine maleate Surmontil ® (Odyssey Pharmaceuticals, Inc.)
+Surmontil [®] (Odyssey Pharmaceuticals, Inc.)

-68 4.
-In combination with bupropion
+4. In combination with bupropion

-69 The concurrent administration of an MAO inhibitor and bupropion hydrochloride

-- 70 (Wellbutrin®, Wellbutrin SR®, Wellbutrin XL®, Zyban®, GlaxoSmithKline) is contraindicated. - At least 14 days should elapse between discontinuation of an MAO inhibitor and initiation of treatment with bupropion hydrochloride.
+The concurrent administration of an MAO inhibitor and bupropion hydrochloride (Wellbutrin[®], Wellbutrin SR[®], Wellbutrin XL[®], Zyban[®], GlaxoSmithKline) is contraindicated.
+At least 14 days should elapse between discontinuation of an MAO inhibitor and initiation of treatment with bupropion hydrochloride.